 Active membership may be held in the Association by any governmental official, whether elective or appointive, in a public jurisdiction of the Texas government, or subdivision thereof, provided the jurisdiction is eligible for membership in the Government Finance Officers Association of the United States and Canada.

-A Retiree membership may be held in the Association by a person who was a member of GFOAT upon retiring from the profession and desires to maintain a relationship with the Association.
+A retiree membership may be held in the Association by a person who was a member of GFOAT upon retiring from the profession and desires to maintain a relationship with the Association.
 A retiree membership will include recognition of the member in directories, the receipt of member communications and eligibility to serve on a committee.
-However, the Retiree member is not eligible to hold a GFOAT office or to Chair a committee.

-A faculty or student membership may be held in the Association by a person who is actively engaged and associated with a college or university in a program related to governmental finance.
+A faculty or student membership may be held in the Association by a person who is actively engaged and associated with a college or university and is interested in pursuing a career in governmental finance or a related field.
 A faculty member must be a full-time instructor or professor in the field.
-A student may be either a full-time student in a related field or a part-time student who is not employed in the industry.
-Part-time students who are already working in a related field of public finance would qualify for the active or associate membership.
+A student may be either a full-time student or a part-time student who is not employed in the industry.
+Part-time students who are already working in a related field would qualify for the active or associate membership.

 Upon recommendations by the Board of Directors, honorary membership may be bestowed by the active membership on any individual whose record of professional accomplishment in the public finance field make him/her an outstanding example for all finance officers, and whose contribution to the professional practice qualifies him/her for such recognition.